Create and manage access tokens

 Treat access tokens like your password and keep them secret.
 Store your tokens securely in a credential manager for example.

-2. Select your avatar in the top-right corner and from the drop-down menu select My Account.
+Select your avatar in the top-right corner and from the drop-down menu select Account settings.

-5. Set the access permissions.
+Set the access permissions.
 The access permissions are scopes that set restrictions in your repositories.
 For example, for Read & Write permissions, an automation pipeline can build an image and then push it to a repository.
-However, it can not delete the repository.
+However, it can't delete the repository.

 Use an access token